 The power switch is conveniently placed near the top of the tool and easily switches it on and off with one finger.

 Unlike in any other typical palm sander, there is no knob on the top of this sander.
 The idea is to wrap your hand around the body.
 This way of holding it is far more comfortable and allows working for longer without any cramping.
 It also gives you more control over the tool.

 Surprisingly this sander hasn’t got any built-in dust collection.
 It’d require you to work on top of a downdraft sanding table.
-For some users, who haven’t got any dust collection system in place this may be a big drawback unless you don’t mind cleaning up after a busy sanding session or if you’re working outside.
+For some users, who haven’t got any dust collection system in place, this may be a significant drawback unless you don’t mind cleaning up after a busy sanding session or if you’re working outside.
 Conclusion- not everyone’s cup of tea.

-There aren’t many other features as I mentioned at the beginning but many of the users have found this sander fairly quiet comparing to other orbital sanders.
+There aren’t many other features as I mentioned at the beginning but many of the users have found this sander fairly quiet compared to other orbital sanders.

-- virtually no vibrations – great for longer sanding sessions
+- virtually no vibrations – excellent for longer sanding sessions

 - metal frame

 - heavyweight – adds downward pressure